How To Write A Song – Some Suggestions

 The first verse is here: “Seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.”
 And then, similar to a medley I added the verse from Ephesians.
 “For we are God’s workmanship created in Christ Jesus to do works which God prepared in advance for us to do”.

-For the song form I chose A/B Separate melody for each verse in a medley approach.
+Listen to how I chose A/B Separate melody for each verse in a medley approach.
+That’s an A/B form.

 Here’s the verse: “But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name.”